dreamcatchme/documentation-markdown/iri/concepts/tip-selection.md

 ### Subgraph

-A subgraph is a section of the ledger that contains all transactions between a user-defined milestone transaction (`depth`) and new tip transactions.
+A subgraph is a section of the ledger that contains all transactions between a user-defined milestone transaction with a specified index (`depth`) and new tip transactions.

 The user-defined milestone transaction is calculated by doing the following: